Bushfaced/SimonGame/README.md

 https://bushfaced.github.io/SimonGame/

 ## Next Steps:
-Utilize back-end technologies to incorporate userNames and saveFiles for users to return and load games they left of on.
-Ways to customize the color of the lights to the user's personal preference.
-Add the ability for the game to expand infinityly past 15 levels.
+Utilizing back-end technologies to incorporate userNames and saveFiles for users to return and load games they left off on.
+Add sound in cordination with lights.
+Have audible win and loss messages.